-POP-UP STUDIO AND LOCATION PORTRAITS
+POP-UP STUDIO PORTRAITS

-Having a professional portrait taken is not accessible to anyone and is a very empowering and therapeutic as well as a team building and reflective experience.
-They can be formal, theme based, fun, individual, groups or families, for your staff or the community or schools you work with.
+Having a professional portrait taken is not accessible to anyone and is a very empowering and therapeutic as well as a team-building and reflective experience.
+They can be formal, theme-based, fun, individual, groups or families, for your staff or the community or schools you work with.

 DSLR Photography & Film Making Trainning